Goku: In other media

 Goku has been the subject of, and is mentioned in, various songs.
 "Son Goku Song" and "Gokū no Gokigen Jānī" feature Goku as a child singing about himself.
 During his adult years, the song "Aitsu wa Son Gokū" by Hironobu Kageyama, where Kageyama praises everything about Goku, and the duet "Ore-tachi no Energy" feature words spoken by the character.
 For the release of the single of the Dragonball Evolution international theme song "Rule", Toriyama supplied CD artwork of singer Ayumi Hamasaki dressed as Goku.

 Goku has been used in Japanese public service announcements aimed at children.
 In June 1988, Goku and other Dragon Ball characters were featured in two PSA short films.
 The first, in which Goku is taught the importance of obeying traffic safety by others, is entitled Goku's Traffic Safety.
 The second is called Goku's Fire Fighting Regiment, in which he teaches two children the importance of fire safety.

 Goku has made guest appearances in various Japanese television shows and manga.
 In 2005, Goku appeared in the Toriyama parody manga Neko Majin Z where he is the sensei of the main character Z. On September 15, 2006, in celebration of the 30th anniversary of Kochira Katsushika-ku Kameari Kōen-mae Hashutsujo, the special manga Super Kochikame was released.
 The chapter entitled This is the Police Station in front of Dragon Park on Planet Namek has Ryotsu Kankichi travel to planet Namek and try to issue Freeza a citation and scold both he and Goku for parking their ships illegally.

-Goku and other Dragon Ball characters join the cast of One Piece in the 2006 crossover manga Cross Epoch.
-He also appears in a single panel of Toriyama's 2013 manga Jaco the Galactic Patrolman, which is set before the events of Dragon Ball.
+Goku and other Dragon Ball characters joined the cast of One Piece in the 2006 crossover manga Cross Epoch.
+He appears in a single panel of Toriyama's 2013 manga Jaco the Galactic Patrolman, which is set before the events of Dragon Ball.
 The collected tankōbon volume of Jaco features the bonus story Dragon Ball Minus: The Departure of the Fated Child, depicting how and why Goku's parents sent him to Earth.